-Much of the demand for installation of the Company's products and solutions is driven by commercial and residential construction and industrial facility expansion and maintenance projects.
-Commercial and residential construction projects are heavily dependent on general economic conditions, localized demand for commercial and residential real estate and availability of credit.
-Positive or negative fluctuations in commercial and residential construction, industrial facility expansion and maintenance projects are of operations and other capital investments in buildings could have a corresponding impact on the Company's financial condition, results of operations and cash flows.
+Much of the demand for the Company's products and solutions is driven by construction, facility expansion, retrofit and maintenance projects within the commercial, institutional, industrial, data center, governmental and residential sectors.
+Construction projects are heavily dependent on general economic conditions, localized demand for real estate and the availability of credit, public funding or other financing sources.
+Positive or negative fluctuations in construction, industrial facility expansion, retrofit activity, maintenance projects and other capital investments in buildings within the sectors that the Company serves, as well as availability of credit, financing or funding for such projects, could have a corresponding impact on the Company's financial condition, results of operations and cash flows.
+The economic conditions in China, specifically challenges in real estate, began negatively impacting the Building Solutions Asia Pacific segment in the fourth quarter of fiscal 2023.
+The Company expects continued softening in China in fiscal 2024.

 As a result of the Company's global presence, a significant portion of its revenues and expenses is denominated in currencies other than the U.S. dollar.
 The Company is therefore subject to non-U.S. currency risks and non-U.S. exchange exposure.
 While the Company employs financial instruments to hedge some of its transactional foreign exchange exposure, these activities do not insulate it completely from those exposures.
 In addition, the currency exposure from the translation of non-U.S. dollar functional currency subsidiaries are not able to be hedged.
 Exchange rates can be volatile and a substantial weakening or strengthening of foreign currencies against the U.S. dollar could increase or reduce the Company's profit margin, respectively, and impact the comparability of results from period to period.
-During fiscal 2022, revenue and profits were adversely impacted due to the significant strengthening of the U.S. dollar against foreign currencies.
-The continued strength of the U.S. dollar could continue to adversely impact the Company's results.
+During fiscal 2023, revenue and profits were adversely impacted due to the strengthening of the U.S. dollar against foreign currencies.

 The Company continues to observe trends demonstrating increased interest and demand for its products and services that enable smart, safe, efficient and sustainable buildings.
 This demand is driven in part by government tax incentives, building performance standards and other regulations designed to limit emissions and combat climate change.
-In particular, legislative and regulatory initiatives such as the U.S. Climate Smart Buildings Imitative, U.S. Inflection Reduction Act and EU Energy Performance of Buildings Directive include provisions designed to fund and encourage investment in decarbonization and digital technologies for buildings.
+In particular, legislative and regulatory initiatives such as the U.S. Climate Smart Buildings Initiative, U.S. Inflation Reduction Act and EU Energy Performance of Buildings Directive include provisions designed to fund and encourage investment in decarbonization and digital technologies for buildings.
 This demand is supplemented by an increase in commitments in both the public and private sectors to reduce emissions and/or achieve net zero emissions.
 The Company seeks to capitalize on these trends to drive growth by developing and delivering technologies and solutions to create smart, sustainable and healthy buildings.
 The Company is investing in new digital and product capabilities, including its OpenBlue platform, to enable it to deliver sustainable, high-efficiency products and tailored services to enable customers to achieve their sustainability goals.
 The Company is leveraging its install base, together with data-driven products and services to offer outcome-based solutions to customers with a focus on generating accelerated growth in services and recurring revenue.